webplatform/docs/css/functions/cubic-bezier/index.md

 '''ease-out''' <br/> '''cubic-bezier(0, 0, 0.58, 1.0)'''
 </div>

 For properties unrelated to opacity and color, the function accepts ''y'' coordinates outside the standard range between 0 and 1.
-This allows for "elastic" effects in which positions or dimensions may oscillate over the course of the progression.
+This allows for "elastic" effects in which positions or dimensions may cross over themselves during the course of the progression.
+The first example below bounces past its start and end points, while the second oscillates more dramatically:

 <div style="display:inline-block">
 [[Image:transitF_cubicBounce.png|230px]] <br/>